grosser/parallel_tests/Readme.md

-    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --path [PATH]                run tests inside this path only --no-sort                    do not sort files before running them -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -r, --root [PATH]                execute test commands from this path -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM']
+    -n [PROCESSES]                   How many processes to use, default: available CPUs -p, --path [PATH]                run tests inside this path only --no-sort                    do not sort files before running them -l, --runtime-log [PATH]         write runtime data to the file given -s, --sort-datafile [PATH]       sort files based on runtime data from the file given -x, --sort-prefix [PATH]         prepend the given prefix to the filepaths in the runtime data to match during sorting -m, --multiply-processes [FLOAT] use given number as a multiplier of processes to run -r, --root [PATH]                execute test commands from this path -e, --exec [COMMAND]             execute this code parallel and with ENV['TEST_ENV_NUM']